flowr-analysis/flowr/wiki/Dataflow Graph.md

 <summary style="color:gray">R Code of the Dataflow Graph</summary>

-The analysis required _1.32 ms_ (including parsing and normalization) within the generation environment.
+The analysis required _1.31 ms_ (including parsing and normalization) within the generation environment.

+We encountered no unknown side effects during the analysis.

 ```r
 if(p) a else b